 October 12th, 2018

-The FRONT Seminar Series presented fresh ideas and the latest insights affecting the design industry.
-Presented at the inaugural FRONT event, a group of truly cross-disciplinary professionals was brought together to debate the notion of a shortened design procurement and development ecosystem.
+Our inaugural seminar series – the FRONT Forum – presented fresh ideas and the latest insights affecting the design industry.
+Presented at the FRONT event, a group of truly cross-disciplinary professionals was brought together to debate the notion of a shortened design procurement and development ecosystem.

 Traversing the built environment disciplines of design, construction, project and facility management, along with the ever-narrowing gap between the client and the end user – this design ecosystem asks for ever shorter lead times and new methods of development.